dustin-page/angular-http-polling/README.md

 ### Provider

-By default, `$httpoll` uses angular's `$http` service as its provider.
+By default, `$httpoll` uses angular's `$http` service to make HTTP requests.
 However, you may change this using the `provider` method.
 This is especially useful for mocking requests in testing, but could theoretically be used to integrate another HTTP service provider.
+The provider should accept a configuration object as its sole argument.

 #### Example

 ```javascript
 $httpoll.provider = mockHttpProviderFunction
 ```

+**Note:** Changing providers will break the HTTP shortcut methods unless the config object for the custom provider is the same as $http.

 ## Development and Testing